Mountain Gorillas are so rare, why?

 Reproduction of Mountain Gorillas

 Females have their first offspring at about age 10.
 Gestation lasts 8.5 months.
 About 1 in 3 babies born do not survive beyond the age of three.
 Gorillas may live into their early 40s.
-Each female has only 4 offspring that survive to adulthood.
+Each female has only 4 off springs that survive to adulthood.
 This is because females have babies every 4-5 years.
 Silver-backs are dominant for 10 or more years.
 They sire 5, 10 or more offspring.
 Subordinate silver-backs in multi male groups sometimes sire offspring.

 Diet among Mountain Gorillas

 Mountain Gorillas eat mainly vegetables

 Why are gorillas so big and strong?
 Yet do not eat meat?
 Imagine spending 5-6 hours a day eating only salad or vegetables.
 That is how they get enough to eat.
 Gorillas’ stomachs are so big.
 Not because they are fat.
 They digest all that vegetation.

 The diet of mountain gorillas varies quite a lot.
 This depends on what is available.
 For example, some plants are quite common in the low altitude area of Buhoma.
-However these are rare or absent from the higher altitude areas of the park.
-For example Ruhija.
+However these are rare or absent from the higher altitude areas of the park for instance in Ruhija.
 The gorillas also select foods that are high in proteins and carbohydrates but low in fiber.

 Bwindi gorillas enjoy fruit and they will not hesitate to climb 20 meters or more to eat it.
 However, it is available at only certain times of the year.
 Also as altitude increases, fruit availability declines.
 So the gorillas in Buhoma have more fruit than those in Ruhija.
 The mountain gorillas in Virunga Vocanoes consume almost no fruit at all.

 Each group occupies a home range of about 10-30 square km.
 The home range of neighboring groups overlaps with one another.